rdegges/rdegges-blog/articles/2010/happiness-is-simplicity.md

 a new problem, and, along the way, learn new stuff.

-I'm not saying that I want to work 24 hours a day, 7 days a week, 365 days a year—I *highly* value time off—but I do enjoy working.
+I'm not saying that I want to work 24 hours a day, 7 days a week, 365 days a year-I *highly* value time off-but I do enjoy working.

 ### Religion